beyound3d/lingo-Scriptorium-Smith/README.md

 ## 🛬Introduction
 Lingo Scriptorium Smith is a comprehensive library for C developers who need robust tools for language processing.
-Whether you're working on a text analysis tool, a compiler, or any other language-related project, this library offers essential functionalities to streamline your development process.
+Whether you're working on a text analysis tool, a compiler, or any other language-related project, this library offers essential functionalities to streamline your development process. library hepls you to build function and enclosed in particular place mycode.h is a header file

 ## 👩🏻Features
 1. Text Tokenization: Efficiently split text into words, sentences, or other meaningful units.